-While chestnut trees start producing the nuts when it’s about 3-5-year-old, not all species of chestnut nuts are edible in nature.
+While chestnut trees start producing the nuts when it’s about 3-5 years old, not all species of chestnut nuts are edible in nature.

-To many, these can cause digestive disorders such as abdominal pain, nausea, and vomiting, or throat irritation.
+To many, these can cause digestive disorders such as abdominal pain, nausea, vomiting, or throat irritation.

-Fortunately, you can know if a chestnut is edible by looking at the casing the chestnut is wrapped in when hanging on the tree.
+Fortunately, you can know if a chestnut is edible by looking at the casing, where the chestnut is wrapped when hanging on the tree.

 American Chestnut trees and their lumber is both very rare, making them relatively valuable.

-That’s also the reason why chestnut wood is presently salvaged (from old barns and other structures) in huge quantity which is then reprocessed and sold as reclaimed lumber.
+That’s also the reason why chestnut wood is presently salvaged (from old barns and other structures) in huge quantities, which is then reprocessed and sold as reclaimed lumber.

 Oak, on the other hand, is common lumber for furniture due to its easy availability on the lumber market.

 Both types of wood are beautiful and will hold their value for years to come.
-It all comes to availability and the price you may need to pay for getting them.
+It all comes down to availability and the price you may need to pay to get them.